LEED for Homes Virtual Green Rater Training

 A. Yes, we will send you an invoice, but we are requesting it be a bank-to-bank payment ( we can show you how) to avoid physical mail during the outbreak

-Q. I can’t make this event, but will there be more?
+Q. I can’t make it to this event, but will there be more?

 A. Yes.
-Keep checking back on this page for updates and get on our mailing list, email Brett.Little@greenhomeinstitute.org to learn more.
+Please keep checking back on this page for updates and get on our mailing list.
+Email Brett.Little@greenhomeinstitute.org to learn more.
 We usually schedule every other month.

 Q. What is the refund policy?